 If you think your child may be eligible for free school meals please go to Rochdale Council website to download a form- follow the link below.

 The payment year for Pupil Premium follows the financial year therefore we plan and review provision for PPG to follow the financial year and not the academic year.
+This is from April through to April.
 This will enable us to accurately review the Pupil Premium spend in line with the budget.
 New children who start school and are FSM/Service children will not be allocated funds until April.